No items found.

 For Australian taxpayers dabbling in NFTs, the safest and most lawful course is to assume that the ATO will have visibility into your transactions and report them accordingly.

-The ATO treats NFTs the same as other crypto assets, which means that whether you are transaction with fungible cryptocurrencies or NFTs, there are many activities that could trigger a taxable event in the eyes of the ATO.
+The ATO treats NFTs the same as other crypto assets, which means that whether you are transacting with fungible cryptocurrencies or NFTs, there are many activities that could trigger a taxable event in the eyes of the ATO.
 These include:

 • Selling NFTs in exchange for cryptocurrency